-- ▶ Lower bound: mathematical proof that no algorithm can do better. - very powerful concept: bulletproof impossibility result - ≈ conservation of energy in physics - (unique?) feature of computer science: for many problems, solutions are known that (asymptotically) achieve the lower bound - ▶ To prove a statement about all algorithms, we must precisely define what that is! - ▶ already know one option: the word-RAM model - ► Here: use a simpler, more restricted model.
+- ▶ Lower bound: mathematical proof that no algorithm can do better. - ▶ very powerful concept: bulletproof impossibility result ≈ conservation of energy in physics - (unique?) feature of computer science: for many problems, solutions are known that (asymptotically) achieve the lower bound - → can speak of "optimal algorithms" - ▶ To prove a statement about all algorithms, we must precisely define what that is! - ▶ already know one option: the word-RAM model - ► Here: use a simpler, more restricted model.